3. Hello World

 experiment_name

-is a required field that must be a string and can be anything you like.gpu_type
+is a required field that must be a string and can be anything you like.gpus

-is a required field that must be an integer between 1 and 72 inclusive and describes the number of GPUs you want to use for your experiment.output_path
+is a required field that must be an integer between 1 and 72 inclusive and describes the number of GPUs you want to use for your experiment.dataset_id_list

-is an optional field that must be a string and must be the ID for a Dataset that you have access to in Control Plane.
+is an optional field that must be a list of unique strings corresponding to the IDs for Datasets that you have access to in Control Plane.
 This example is based on the FashionMNIST Open Dataset.
 For more information about Datasets see the Datasets section under Basics.command

 is a required field that must be a string and describes the sequence of operations you want each node to perform when it is started to run your experiment.
 In this example, we are activating our.fashion